Howard790606/MedAssist/README.md

 # MedAssist

-MedAssist: This project is aimed to provide a plateform for clinical notes online.
+MedAssist: This project is aimed to provide a platform for accessing clinical notes online.
 Visitors can browse through useful information for clinical use and add or revise the contents on the website supported by a backend system.
 Clinicians may find it practical for daily use!

 ![image](https://raw.githubusercontent.com/Howard790606/MedAssist/master/pic1.png)